 Hull 2017 is joining forces with Pride in Hull and the iconoclastic queer collective Duckie and a host of partners to create LGBT 50, which will take place from 22 - 29 July.

 Pride in Hull will get things started in exuberant style, hosting the first ever UK Pride on the opening Saturday.
-The event will see a new route for the annual parade, which will finish in Queens Gardens.
+The event will see a new route for the annual parade, which will finish in Queens Gardens and feature a celebration of 50 years of LGBT+ icons led by Duckie and made with the help of the LGBT community.
 It will be topped off with a headline performance by the legendary Marc Almond, who will be bringing his special brand of musical magic to what is expected to be the liveliest and most colourful Pride festivities the city has ever seen.
 Everyone is invited!

 Hull's LGBT 50 festivities will culminate on the second Saturday with a very special Duckie Summer Tea Party in Queen Victoria Square in the heart of the city.
-Bringing café culture to the historic square, there will be dancing, tea and cake and much more for people of all ages to enjoy.
-More details will be revealed about how to be part of one of the highlights of the summer - a specially commissioned Yorkshire Dance production by choreographer Gary Clark – will be unveiled shortly.
+Bringing café culture to the historic square, there will be dancing, surprise performances, tea and cake and much more for people of all ages to enjoy.
+More details will be revealed about how to be part of one of the highlights of the summer - a specially commissioned Yorkshire Dance production by choreographer Gary Clark involving a mix of professional dancers and participants from across Hull.

 Throughout the week there will be exhibitions, socials, debates and more, offering an opportunity celebrate Hull's LGBT+ community and heroes past and present, freedoms gained and to show solidarity with continuing struggles for LGBT equality in the UK and around the world.
 There will also be a celebration of LGBT+ film supported by the British Film Institute with Hull Independent Cinema.

 Humber Street Gallery will host The House of Kings and Queens (27 July - 24 September), a specially commissioned exhibition of photography by Lee Price.
 Captured in Sierra Leone, where homosexuality remains illegal, Price’s powerful images offer a glimpse into The House where inhabitants can live without oppression, exposing what it means to be gay in Hull’s sister city Freetown.
-More details about Hull's LGBT 50 programme will announced in due course.
+More details about Hull's LGBT 50 programme will be announced in due course.

 Pride in Hull spokesperson, Graham Jenkinson said: "It's brilliant that Hull is marking LGBT 50 with a week of events as part of the UK City of Culture celebrations.
 Pride in Hull is going to be absolutely spectacular this year and we’re delighted to announce Marc Almond as our first headliner.
 He’s an icon of music and we know he’ll put on a fantastic show that people will remember for years to come.
 We also have the absolute honour of being named the first ever ‘UK Pride’, so we’ll have the eyes of the LGBT+ community across the country and beyond firmly focused on us.
 There will be something for everyone and we can promise nobody will leave disappointed!"